Swiss citizenship - what is level B1 ?

 Level A2 is required for the written comprehension and written production parts.

-Here are some characteristics of a person at the B1 level for the oral part :
+Here are some characteristics of B1 level for the oral part :

 In essence, at B1 level, individuals can understand and engage in basic conversations on familiar topics.
 They have a grasp of grammar and vocabulary that allows them to communicate effectively in everyday situations.